-The Board of Directors proposes re-election of the following Board members: Henrik Brandt (Chairman), Henrik Amsinck, Dianne Blixt, Marlene Forsell, Claus Gregersen and Anders Obel.
+Claus Gregersen has decided not to stand for re-election.
+The Board of Directors proposes re-election of the following Board members: Henrik Brandt (Chairman), Henrik Amsinck, Dianne Blixt, Marlene Forsell and Anders Obel.
+The Board of Directors further proposes election of Jörg Biebernick.